Smart bran asks what the research says about this byproduct of refining wheat.

 I will admit it up front that this page is about the best ways to get extra fibre into your diet and has nothing to do with the brand name.

-It is fibre that will concern your chiropractor because of the increased risks of osteoporosis due to inhibition of calcium absorption from extra, added bran.
+It is the fibre that will concern your chiropractor because of the increased risks of osteoporosis due to inhibition of calcium absorption from extra, added bran.

 Probably the most important effect of fibre is to give the stool easy passage through the intestine; it makes for soft faeces and stops constipation dead in its tracks.
-That is why it prevents diverticulosis, haemorrhoids and colorectal neoplasms; all of them are nasties to be avoided at all costs.
+That is why it helps prevent diverticulosis, haemorrhoids and colorectal neoplasms; all of them are nasties to be avoided at all costs.

 Herein lies the catch laid bare by the researchers who have published in the Journal of the American Medical Association; all is not as it seems.
-So-called wholegrain pasta may not be what you think it is.
+So-called "wholegrain pasta" may not be what you think it is.

 You can read about it by googling the whole grains council website.
 Smart bran is just one part of this blurring of the facts.